Effects of Seed Treatments and a Soil-applied Nematicide on Corn Yields and Nematode Population DensitiesIowa State Research Farm Progress Reports

 FarmNortheast Research and Demonstration Farm

 AbstractPlant-parasitic nematodes are microscopic worms that feed on plants.
 Almost every nematode that feeds on corn is capable of feeding on many other plants.
 These nematode parasites are thought to be native to most Iowa soils and to have fed upon native plants before corn was grown as a cultivated crop.
 Population densities (numbers) of most species of plant-parasitic nematodes that feed on corn have to increase to damaging levels (called damage thresholds) before yield loss occurs.

 Copyright OwnerIowa State University

-Citation InformationGregory L. Tylka, Mychele Batista Da Silva, Kenneth T. Pecinovsky and Terry L. Basol.
-"Effects of Seed Treatments and a Soil-applied Nematicide on Corn Yields and Nematode Population Densities" (2012)
+Citation InformationGregory L. Tylka, Mychele Batista Da Silva and Kenneth T. Pecinovsky.
+"Effects of Seed Treatments and a Soil-applied Nematicide on Corn Yields and Nematode Population Densities" (2013)

 Available at: http://works.bepress.com/gregory-tylka/29/